FFmpeg/FFV1/ffv1.md

 +------------------------+------------------------+
 ```

-In JPEG2000-RCT, the coding order would be left to right and then top to bottom, with values interleaved by lines and stored in this order:
+In JPEG2000-RCT, the coding order would be left to right and then top to bottom, with values interleaved by `Lines` and stored in this order:

 Y[1,1] Y[2,1] Cb[1,1] Cb[2,1] Cr[1,1] Cr[2,1] Y[1,2] Y[2,2] Cb[1,2] Cb[2,2] Cr[1,2] Cr[2,2]

 ## Coding of the Sample Difference

-Instead of coding the n+1 bits of the Sample Difference with Huffman or Range coding (or n+2 bits, in the case of JPEG2000-RCT), only the n (or n+1, in the case of JPEG2000-RCT) least significant bits are used, since this is sufficient to recover the original sample.
+Instead of coding the n+1 bits of the Sample Difference with Huffman or Range coding (or n+2 bits, in the case of JPEG2000-RCT), only the n (or n+1, in the case of JPEG2000-RCT) least significant bits are used, since this is sufficient to recover the original `Sample`.
 In the equation below, the term "bits" represents bits_per_raw_sample+1 for JPEG2000-RCT or bits_per_raw_sample otherwise:

 PDF:$$coder\_input=\left[\left(sample\_difference+2^{bits-1}\right)\&\left(2^{bits}-1\right)\right]-2^{bits-1}$$
 RFC:```